awojaczek-security/SOC-Incident-Analysis_Labs/SOC120 - Phishing Mail Detected - Internal to Internal/00_README/README.md

 ## 📁 SUMMARY

-On February 7, 2021, at 4:24 a.m., our system sent an alert regarding an internal email sent from “john@letsdefend.io” to “susie@letsdefend.io.”
+On February 7, 2021, at 4:24 A.M., our system sent an alert regarding an internal email sent from “john@letsdefend.io” to “susie@letsdefend.io.”
 This message contained information about a meeting.
 The message read: “Hi Susie, can we schedule a meeting today if you have time?”
 Both emails had the domain “letsdefend[.]io.”

 **Details of this Incients:**